loaywael/AdvancedLaneDetector/README.md

     This section will briefly explain how the algorithim works step by step

     1. ### Undistorting camera model
+       **Image Distortion**:
+            - Radial Distortion Bended Edges: Due to camera lenses light rays often bend too much, or little at the edges
+            - Tangential Distortion Stretched Image: When camera not aligned parallel to objects
+            - Both Radial and Tangential Distortions

+         Pros
+         ====
+             - Becomes usefull for capturing wide angle fish eye scene Cons
+         ====
+             - Affects apparent size, and shape of objects

+         **Camera Model Calibration**
+           having all the information (parameters or coefficients) about the camera required to determine an accurate relationship between a 3D point in the real            world and its corresponding 2D projection (pixel) in the image captured by that calibrated camera.

+           1. Internal parameters of the camera/lens system.
+E.g. focal length, optical center, and radial distortion coefficients of the lens.
+           2. External parameters : This refers to the orientation (rotation and translation) of the camera with respect to some world coordinate system.

     <table>
         <tr>
             <td><img src="assets/processes/undistortion.png"></td>